masikol/ribogrove-tools/README.md

 2. Scripts in directory `release_preparation/` are used for making release files (`*.fasta.gz` and `metadata.zip`) and HTML release pages.

-3. Scripts in directory `exploration_scripts/` are used for primer coverage calculation, calculation of intragenomic variability of 16S rRNA genes etc.
+3. Scripts in directory `exploration_scripts/` are used for draw some plots and calculate some additional data for the publication etc.

 4. Demonstration data in the directory `demo/`.
 This is how input data and a working directory for the filtering pipeline looks like.